 - Title IX sex discrimination in employment includes, but may not be limited to, employment criteria, recruitment, hiring, promotion, tenure, demotion, transfer, compensation, job assignments, leave and fringe benefits.

 Each college must designate a Title IX Coordinator.
-At Northeast State, this person is the Equity & Compliance Officer, located in Room P316 of the Pierce Administration Building.
-The duties of the Equity & Compliance Officer are to:
+At Northeast State, this person is the Equity and Compliance Officer, located in Room L303A of the Basler Library.
+The duties of the Equity and Compliance Officer are to:

 - Oversee all complaints of sex discrimination and identify and address any patterns or systemic problems